rz6/CopulaHiC/README.md

 ## Quick summary ##
 -------------------

-CopulaHiC is R package for differential analysis of Hi-C data.
-It takes advantage of significant correlations of main diagonals between different Hi-C data sets (cell lines, experiments, etc.) - usually first 200 to 300 diagonals from main diagonal are considered.
-CopulaHiC uses copulas to model these dependancies and then quantifies deviatons from the model in a probabilistic way.
-The only required input are raw Hi-C contact maps files in numpy [npz](https://kite.com/python/docs/numpy.lib.npyio.NpzFile) format.
+DIADEM is R package for differential analysis of Hi-C data.
+It takes advantage of significant correlations of main diagonals between different Hi-C data sets (cell lines, experiments, etc.).
+The number of diagonals (maximum genomic distance between interacting regions) depends on chromosome and data quality but usually will equal to about 5% of total number of bins in given chromosome contact map.
+DIADEM uses GLM to model relationship between corresponding cells of a pair of Hi-C datasets at given genomic distance and then quantifies deviatons from the model in probabilistic way.
+The only required input are raw Hi-C contact map files in numpy [npz](https://kite.com/python/docs/numpy.lib.npyio.NpzFile) format.

-For more details, examples and quick start refer to vignette (CopulaHiC_vignette.html file).
-You can also browse documentation of individual functions or objects within the package using standard R syntax (i.e.: `help(foo)` or `?foo`) or have a look at reference manual (CopulaHiC.pdf file).
+For more details, examples and quick start refer to vignette (DIADEM_vignette.html file).
+You can also browse documentation of individual functions or objects within the package using standard R syntax (i.e.: `help(foo)` or `?foo`) or have a look at reference manual (DIADEM.pdf file).

 The indepth description of our model together with detailed analysis and motivation will be described in manuscript (in preparation - available soon).

-NOTE: CopulaHiC_vignette.html file can't be properly rendered from within github.
+NOTE: DIADEM_vignette.html file can't be properly rendered from within github.
 Therefore it is recommended to download the file (or just clone the repo) and then open it.

 ## Prerequisites ##
 -------------------